Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Appendix

 \subsection{Prompts}

-In this section, we outline the prompts used for rewriting user prompts and for comparing model responses.
+In this section, we outline the prompts used for rewriting user prompts and for evaluating model responses.
 During human annotation of the 100-conversation subset, the annotators were shown a condensed version of Prompt~\ref{prompt:eval-prompt}.